sekmet/useDApp/packages/extension/README.md

 Moving on to the `__USEDAPP_DEVTOOLS_HOOK__`.
 It is an object with four properties:

-- `useDApp` - boolean value indicating whether useDApp is used on the page
+- `useDApp` - boolean value indicating whether useDAppify is used on the page
-- `init()` - function that is called by the useDApp framework.
-It sets the `useDApp` property to `true` as well as sends a special message to `background.js` (through `content.js`) that changes the extension icon to a colorful one and updates the popup to say that useDApp was detected
+- `init()` - function that is called by the useDAppify framework.
+It sets the `useDApp` property to `true` as well as sends a special message to `background.js` (through `content.js`) that changes the extension icon to a colorful one and updates the popup to say that useDAppify was detected
 - `send(message)` - sends a message to devtools through `content.js` and `background.js`.
 Every message is timestamped.
 - `listen(cb)` - adds a listener to messages coming from devtools.
 Returns an unsubscribe callback

 At this point we can take a look at `devtools.js`.
 This script is run every time the devtools window is opened.
-The purpose of this script is to create the devtools panel if useDApp is present on the page.
-In order to detect useDApp it polls the `__USEDAPP_DEVTOOLS_HOOK__.useDApp` property.
+The purpose of this script is to create the devtools panel if useDAppify is present on the page.
+In order to detect useDAppify it polls the `__USEDAPP_DEVTOOLS_HOOK__.useDApp` property.
 When the value becomes `true` the panel is created.
 This script does not communicate with any other part of the extension in any way.

 The panel is created with the `static/index.html` document.
 This document requires the `scripts/panel.bundle.js` script which is bundled using webpack.
 Source of this script lives in the `src` directory.
 In `src/connect.ts` the panel establishes communication with the page by opening a port (connection) to the runtime (`background.js`), similarly to the content script.